 Much class time will be devoted to communication exercises and public speaking activities.
 Class time will also be used for lecture/discussion on course topics covered in the text and class handouts.
 Class discussion and student participation in class activities will be stressed.
+ELearn will be used throughout the course.

 - 1. Students will be evaluated based on their performance on objective tests. - 2.
-Students will be evaluated based on their performance delivering oral presentations. - panel discussion - speech to inform/visual aids - speech to persuade/critical issue - 1.
+Students will be evaluated based on their performance in delivering oral presentations. - panel discussion - speech to inform/visual aids - · speech to persuade/critical issue - 3.
 Students will be evaluated based on written assignments and folder assignments.
-All written assignments must be typed or in word document form. - 2.
-Students will be evaluated based on their class participation. - 3.
-Students will be graded on their attendance.
+All written/folder assignments must be typed in Word document format. - 4.
+Students will be evaluated based on their class participation. - 5.
+Students will be evaluated based on their attendance.